matiasvaldez1/Prismfly---Front-End-Developer-Coding-Challenge/README.md

 # Prismfly – Front End Developer Coding Challenge 💻

-Welcome to the Front End Developer Challenge!
 This challenge is designed to assess your skills and creativity in front end web development.
-You'll be working on a project that involves building a responsive/flexible web page component based on given design specifications.
+In this challenge, you'll build a responsive/flexible web page component based on given design specifications.
 <br>
 <br>
 <hr style="height: 1px">